vedaant912/CAD-Sequence_Prediction/README.md

 # Data Set

-- Download the Vorplan [dataset](https://seafile.rlp.net/d/eb70457c42ee4eefa775/) and unzip in ./data_vorplan folder.
-The dataset is in the form of .binvox files.
+- Download the Vorplan dataset and unzip in ./data_vorplan folder.
+The dataset should be in the form of .binvox files.

 # Train the network